Railway electrification in Malaysia: Completed sections

-Rawang-Ipoh
+Rawang–Ipoh

-The almost completed new Tanjung Malim railway station, built as part of the Rawang-Ipoh double tracking and electrification project, will be the new terminus for the KTM Komuter network.
+The completed new railway station, built as part of the Rawang–Ipoh double tracking and electrification project, is currently the terminus for the KTM Komuter network.

-The double-tracking and electrification of this 179 km stretch of the main West Coast Line has enabled Keretapi Tanah Melayu Bhd to run trains at a maximum speed of 160 km/h between Kuala Lumpur and Ipoh.
+The electrification and double-tracking project (EDTP) conducted on this 179 km stretch of the main West Coast Line enabled KTM to run trains at a maximum speed of 160 km/h between Kuala Lumpur and Ipoh.